Skip to Content

 This will often become more obvious as the beard grows longer.
 At shorter lengths, it probably won’t be as noticeable.

-But as you start to get some length, the cheeks will quickly start to look thinner than the rest of the beard.
+But as you start to get some length, the cheeks will often quickly start to look thinner than the rest of the beard.

 But it is possible to solve this problem (if you find that it’s a problem) by simply styling it out.